 An efficient participation in the fight against money laundering and terrorism financing implies a good knowledge of the existing laws and regulations but also of the permanent professional duties.
-Faced with increasing regulatory duties, the management and the employees are often overwhelmed and cannot meet their duties if they have not been clearly defined.
+Faced with increasing regulatory duties, the management and the employees are often overwhelmed and cannot meet said duties if they have not been clearly defined.

-Language: Available in English, French and German
+Language: Available in English, French and German.
+The supporting material is only available in English.

-Number of participants: 20
+Number of participants: up to 15

 Our training is focused on: